bioinformatics-centre/kaiju/README.md

 The output file will be in the same column format as the input files (but only contain the first three columns) and it will have the same length as the input files (which have to be of same length).
-In the case of conflicting taxon identifiers in both files, `mergeOutputs` will by default use the identifier found in the first input file (specified by `-i`).
+In the case of conflicting taxon identifiers in both files, `mergeOutputs` will use the identifier found in the first input file (specified by `-i`).
-This behaviour can be changed by the `-c` option, which can take the values `1` (default), `2` (use identifier from the second file) or `lca`, which determines and prints the least common ancestor of the taxon identifiers from both files.
+This behaviour can be changed using the `-c` option, which can take the values `1` (default), `2` (use identifier from the second file) or `lca`, which determines and prints the least common ancestor of the taxon identifiers from both files.
 Option `lca` requires to specify the nodes.dmp file using the `-t` option.

 ###KaijuX and KaijuP

-The programs `kaijux` and `kaijup` can be used for finding the best matches for a query sequence in a protein database without taxonomic classification, i.e., they will just print the identifier of the database sequence.
+The programs `kaijux` and `kaijup` can be used for finding the best matching database sequence for each query sequence without taxonomic classification, i.e., they will just print the identifier of the database sequence.
 Thus, these programs do not use the nodes.dmp file containing the taxonomy, but only need the `.fmi` database file.
 While `kaijux` takes nucleotide sequences as input and translates them into the six reading frames, just like standard `kaiju`, `kaijup` takes protein sequences as input,